Sit back and relax while we apply to 100s of jobs for you - $25

 Rehabilitation supervisor job in Cleveland, OH

 Vocational Guidance Services (VGS) changes lives and strengthens our communities through services that educate, empower, and provide the opportunity to earn a paycheck!
 VGS is a highly acclaimed, successful, private, not-for-profit 501(c)(3) vocational rehabilitation agency with over 130 years of dedicated experience serving persons with disabilities or other barriers to employment.
-We are currently seeking to hire a Rehabilitation Specialist to assist individuals referred from CCBDD and Medicaid funding sources to meet their basic living skills goals.
-The Rehabilitation Specialist will be responsible for performing the following duties.
+We are currently seeking to hire a Float Rehabilitation Specialist to assist individuals referred from CCBDD and Medicaid funding sources to meet their vocational goals.
+The Float Rehabilitation Specialist will be responsible for performing the following duties:

 Assist individual in engaging in programming designed to increase daily living skills and personal and social adjustment.